ipab-rad/lite6_ws/README.md

 ```

 ## Docker GUI Prerequisites
-If you wish to run a container as a GUI application you need to first manage X-server authentication.
+If you wish to run a container that contains GUI applications (e.g. rviz) you need to first manage X-server authentication.
 The most basic way to do so is through enabling access to all local applications by running:

 ```
 xhost +local: